 EnerDemand provides a unique selection of data to monitor energy efficiency trends and access detailed information for the world’s most energy-consuming countries.

 Up to 300 time series (or data series) by country on oil, natural gas, biofuel, coal and power markets for over 40 OECD and non-OECD countries.
 Updated every month with the latest available data from premium sources.
 Provides statistics from premium sources on production, import, export, consumption and prices.

 Benefit from a free trial of the Enerdata Information Services

-Leveraging globally recognized databases, market intelligence tools and models, the Enerdata Information Services provide unique insight through an unrivalled user-friendly interface.
+Leveraging globally recognised databases, market intelligence tools and models, the Enerdata Information Services provide unique insight through an unrivalled user-friendly interface.
 Take the 7-day trial to evaluate the Services coverage and interface.

 The 20-year-old project Odyssee is supported by the European Commission and coordinated by the French Environment and Energy Management Agency (ADEME).
 This database contains energy consumption drivers, efficiency and CO2 related indicators by sector from 1990 until 2018 for the 27 EU members plus Norway, Serbia, Switzerland and United Kingdom.
 Enerdata manages the online database providing easy-to-use data query software that permits advanced analysis.

 110+ insightful and comprehensive country reports covering policy/regulatory, market structure, players, supply and demand, prices, infrastructure and prospects.
 Includes visual graphs and easy-to-read tables.
 Easy country benchmark, content search engine and custom report generation.